cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/network/switches/AbstractSwitch.rst

 getDownlinkSwitchPacketList
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override public List<HostPacket> getDownlinkSwitchPacketList(Switch downlinkSwitch)
+.. java:method:: protected List<HostPacket> getDownlinkSwitchPacketList(Switch downlinkSwitch)
    :outertype: AbstractSwitch

+   Gets the list of packets to be sent to a downlink switch.

+   :param downlinkSwitch: the id of the switch to get the list of packets to send
+   :return: the list of packets to be sent to the given switch.

 getDownlinkSwitches
 ^^^^^^^^^^^^^^^^^^^